Skilled workers from abroad

 Define requirements

-Contact us by phone or e-mail and let us know your requirements for the workers you are looking for: Number, areas of activity and start date
+Contact us by phone or email and share your requirements for the workers you need: number, job roles and start date

 02